godfreylehokoG/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-## Working with pointers, Strings and Arrays
+## Working with pointers, Strings and Array.